 In Miami, medical malpractice can still be a terrifying reality for a lot of patients, despite the fact that today we have more advanced medicine due to the progress of technology.

-For that, he has to take a series of steps, most important of which are determining whether the hospital or an independent contractor is to blame and then filing the actual claim.
+When a hospital is involved in an error that rises to the rank of negligence, patients have the legal right to receive compensation for their injuries.
+For that, they have to take a series of steps, the most important of which is determining whether the hospital or an independent contractor is to blame and then filing the actual claim.

 Miami Emergency Room Malpractice and Misdiagnosis

-For example, if a person walks into the Emergency Room with clear symptoms of a stroke, but is sent home with just some painkillers and later indeed suffers a stroke, and he is left paralyzed on one side or has other types of injuries, that would be considered a valid case of medical malpractice.
-Common errors in the ER overall include overlooking obvious symptoms of distress, failure in noticing the signs of heart attack or stroke, misdiagnosis of various medical conditions, errors in prescribing or administering medication or even failure in transmitting critical information to the following shift.
+For example, if a person walks into the Emergency Room with the clear symptoms of a stroke, is sent home with just some painkillers, and later does indeed suffer a stroke and is left paralyzed or suffers other catastrophic injuries, that would be considered a valid medical malpractice case.
+Common errors in the ER overall include:

 Need A Medical Malpractice Lawyer In Miami?
 Contact Us

-Call 305.416.9805 for a free initial case evaluation if you have any questions regarding medical malpractice claims, including ER negligence.
+Call us if you have any questions regarding medical malpractice claims, including ER negligence.
 We are here to help.